ChainLaunch

 Which has better enterprise support?

-Both have strong backing.
-Fabric benefits from IBM's long history of enterprise blockchain consulting.
-Besu has ConsenSys (now Linea) and the Enterprise Ethereum Alliance (EEA) behind it.
+Both have strong enterprise backing through different ecosystems.
+Hyperledger Fabric benefits from IBM's long history of enterprise blockchain consulting and a large base of system integrators trained on Fabric deployments.
+Hyperledger Besu has ConsenSys (now Linea) and the Enterprise Ethereum Alliance (EEA) behind it.
 The EEA counts over 100 member organizations including JPMorgan, Microsoft, and Accenture.
-For managed deployments, platforms like ChainLaunch, Kaleido, and AWS Managed Blockchain offer support for one or both.
+Both projects are actively maintained under the Linux Foundation Decentralized Trust umbrella with regular releases and security patches.
+For managed deployments, platforms like Kaleido, AWS Managed Blockchain, and Chainstack offer hosted options.
+Fabric has more established enterprise consulting partners, while Besu benefits from the broader Ethereum ecosystem's investment in enterprise-grade tooling and standards.

 For a detailed comparison of managed platforms, see our Kaleido vs ChainLaunch vs Kubernetes guide.